nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 To configure PDP contexts and activate PDN connections, the application must use the packet domain AT commands.

 When performing network operations on any PDN, the application ensures that the PDN connection is available.
-For more information about how to configure PDP contexts, activate PDN connections, and determine their state, see the `Packet domain commands`_ section in the nRF9160 AT Commands Reference Guide or the same section in the `nRF91x1 AT Commands Reference Guide`_ depending on the SiP you are using.
+For more information about how to configure PDP contexts, activate PDN connections, and determine their state, see the `Packet domain commands`_ section in the nRF9160 AT Commands Reference Guide or the `same section <nRF91x1 packet Domain AT commands_>`_ in the nRF91x1 AT Commands Reference Guide, depending on the SiP you are using.

 Configuring a socket to use a PDN